smart-edge-open/specs/doc/building-blocks/emco/openness-emco.md

 > **NOTE**: The cluster provider is somebody who owns clusters and registers them to EMCO.
 If an Enterprise has clusters from say AWS, then the cluster provider for those clusters from AWS is still considered as from that Enterprise.
 AWS is not the provider.
 Here, the provider is somebody who owns clusters and registers them here.
 Since, AWS does not register their clusters here, AWS is not considered as Cluster provider in this context.

 #### Distributed Application Scheduler
-The distrbuted application scheduler microservice provides functionalities:
+The distributed application scheduler microservice provides functionalities:
 - Project Management provides multi-tenancy in the application from a user perspective
 - Composite App Management  manages composite apps that are collections of Helm Charts one per application
 - Composite Profile Management  manages composite profiles that are collections of profile one per application